MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/tutorial-conference-filterable-paperlist.md

 ---
-title: Create filterable paper list using MAKES
+title: Create a filterable paper list using MAKES
-description: Step by step tutorial for creating building a filterable paper list using MAKES ms.topic: tutorial ms.date: 2020-09-14
+description: Step by step tutorial for creating a filterable paper list using MAKES ms.topic: tutorial ms.date: 09/18/2020
 ---

-# Create filterable paper list using MAKES
+# Create a filterable paper list using MAKES

 This is the first part of building an knowledge application for KDD conference.

 The application will have all the knowledge of papers published in **Internationial Conference on Knowledge Discovery and Data Mining**.
 It will help users find KDD papers and Oral presentations through Natural Language Processing and smart filters.

 In this tutorial, we'll focus on designing the appropriate KES schema such that KDD papers can be retrievable and filterable.
-We will start by designing a KES schema for the conference papers, build/host the index, and leverage MAKES REST API (Evaluate and Histogram) to create the Filterable Paper List UI.
+We will start by designing a KES schema for the conference papers, build/host the index, and leverage the MAKES REST APIs (Evaluate and CalcHistogram) to create the Filterable Paper List UI.

 ## Prerequisites